 It’s unhealthy to revolve an inherent part of your life (i.e. the money you worked hard for) on frivolous and gratuitous sharing.
 I never want my readers – you guys – to feel like you “have” to spend money to create content.
 It’s hard to voice how I feel about the subject but I genuinely feel that any content and posts that I write about things that I’ve bought is just a bonus.
 I never buy a dress with the sole intention of sharing it on here in the same way that I don’t buy 5 eyeliners just so I can compare them.
 Make your life and interests and belongings and shiny-new-things work for your blog, not the other way round.

 No New In?
-No Problem.
+No problem.

-The idea that you can only run a successful blog if you always have new products to write about is a myth.
-No new in things?
-Try creating a post about revisited items, styling/using something in three ways, create complete capsule wardrobes or faux suitcases that your readers can read and then pack.
+No new-in things to share?
+Try creating a post about revisited items, styling/using something in three ways, create complete capsule wardrobes or ‘packing lists’ that your readers can read and then take inspiration from.
 Variety is the spice of life and often if you can’t afford to keep up your blog shopping lifestyle, chances are your readers can’t either.
 Myth debunked.

 Moreover, it’s terrifying to consider the carbon footprint of the fast fashion industry.
 From the excessive packaging used in PR gifts to the outlandish use of plastic in our online shopping orders, I can’t help but think that we could all do better.